 On this page:

-If you’re considering leaving the program, it’s usually best to speak with your Student Development Coordinator or Work Term Engagement Coordinator before making any final decisions.
-We’d hate to see you go, and would welcome the opportunity to work through any challenges you’ve been having.
+If you’re considering leaving the program, please speak with our Student Development Coordinator or Work Term Engagement Coordinator before making any final decisions.
+We'd hate to see you go and would welcome the opportunity to work through any challenges you’ve been having.

 If you still choose to leave, here are the steps you’ll need to take: